jamesshore/ergotest/docs/automation_api.md

 ## testRunner.runInChildProcessAsync()

-* testRunner.runInChildProcessAsync(modulePaths: string[], options?: [TestOptions](#testoptions)): Promise\<[TestSuiteResult](#testsuiteresult)\>
+* testRunner.runInChildProcessAsync(testModulePaths: string[], options?: [TestOptions](#testoptions)): Promise\<[TestSuiteResult](#testsuiteresult)\>

-Spawn an isolated child process, import the modules in _modulePaths_ inside that process, and run them as a single test suite.
+Spawn an isolated child process, import the modules in _testModulePaths_ inside that process, and run them as a single test suite.
 Requires each module to `export default describe(...)`.
 (See the [test API](test_api.md) for details.)
-The _modulePaths_ must be absolute paths.
+The _testModulePaths_ must be absolute paths.

 > **Note:** Although the child process is isolated from your test automation script, and each test run gets a fresh child process, all the tests run in the same process.
 They run sequentially, not in parallel, and are not isolated from each other.
+The test modules are imported in parallel, so they’re not guaranteed to run in the same order every time.

 The test modules will be loaded fresh every time this method is called, allowing you to run your tests as part of a watch script.

 If the tests enter an infinite loop, throw an uncaught exception, or exit early (such as by calling *process.exit()*), a test watchdog will kill the test run and generate a failed [TestCaseResult](#testcaseresult).

-If any of the _modulePaths_ fail to load, the remaining modules will still run.
+If any of the _testModulePaths_ fail to load, the remaining modules will still run.
 Each failed module will generate a failed [TestCaseResult](#testcaseresult).

-> **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

-Use [options](#testoptions) to provide configuration data to the tests and otherwise customize your test run.
+Use [options](#testoptions) to provide configuration data to` the tests and otherwise customize your test run, including providing setup modules with global before/after functions.

-> **Warning:** Because the tests run in a child process, any configuration information you provide will be serialized.
+> **Warning:** Because the tests run in a child process, any configuration data you provide will be serialized.
 Only bare objects, arrays, and primitive data can be provided; class instances will not work.

 [Back to top](#automation-api)

 ## testRunner.runInCurrentProcessAsync()

-* testRunner.runInCurrentProcessAsync(modulePaths: string[], options?: [TestOptions](#testoptions)): Promise\<[TestSuiteResult](#testsuiteresult)\>
+* testRunner.runInCurrentProcessAsync(testModulePaths: string[], options?: [TestOptions](#testoptions)): Promise\<[TestSuiteResult](#testsuiteresult)\>

 > **Warning:** It's typically better to call [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).

-Import the modules in _modulePaths_ in the current process and run them as a single test suite.
+Import the modules in _testModulePaths_ in the current process and run them as a single test suite.
 Requires each module to `export default describe(...)`.
 (See the [test API](test_api.md) for details.)
-The _modulePaths_ must be absolute paths.
+The _testModulePaths_ must be absolute paths.

+> **Note:** The test modules are imported in parallel, so they’re not guaranteed to run in the same order every time.

 The modules will *not* be reloaded if they have been loaded before, even if they have changed.
 As a result, this method is only suitable for automation that exits back to the command line after running the tests.